sebastiendemortain/neural-coding-of-probabilities/README.md

 - generate_transition_sequence.m: generate sequences of transition probabilities-driven stimuli
 - generate_bernoulli_sequence.m: generate sequences of Bernoulli-driven stimuli

-The data shall be placed in the data/simu folders.
-One trivial run example is available here.
+The data shall be placed in the data/simu folders, after data generation from the Matlab scripts.